The Holiday Gift Card Saving Hack You Must Know

 Opinions expressed here are the author's alone, not those of any bank or financial institution.
 This content has not been reviewed, approved or otherwise endorsed by any of these entities.

-Comments
+2 Comments

-1. Alison D Gilbert says
+Alison D Gilbert

-Sorry you were knocked out by the flu.
+Dear Jim, Sorry you were knocked out by the flu.
 I actually got a flu shot but no more COVID boosters.
 That made me sicker than COVID itself.
 But I have since discovered a healthy remedy that my husband and I are drinking daily.
 I can’t make any medical claims suffice to say that I sure feel good from it.
+It is called Annie’s Ginger Elixir.
+It is available online, at Farmers Mkts (in parts of New York), and local health oriented stores mostly in New York at this time.
+It can be consumed as 1 oz liquid shots over… Read more »

 As Seen In: